 The wise developer replied: "Yes, that's correct.
 There are many other programming paradigms that were created with this goal in mind.
 But that's a topic for another time.
 For now, you should focus on improving your object-oriented programming skills."

 Objects are an integral part of every software system that you interact with in your daily life.
-Deciding which objects you need and which you don't require careful analysis of your requirements and a lot of experience.
-Remember that object-oriented programming (OOP) provides a mental model for how to structure your software.
+Deciding which objects you need and which you don't require careful analysis of your requirements.
+Remember that object-oriented programming provides a mental model for how to structure your software.
 Once you understand this concept, you can use it in any programming language.